Apples, A Favorite Fall Fruit

 Apples are a good source of a number of nutrients and an excellent source of fiber.
 The pectin in apples is an insoluble fiber that feeds the good bacteria in your intestinal tract.
 Eating cooked or stewed apples is particularly good for those who have either constipation, diarrhea or a leaky gut.
 Apples are also high in the nutrient quercetin which is anti-inflammatory and calming for allergies.
 When possible, eat apples with the peel because the fiber and quercetin content is double for unpeeled apples over peeled.
 A great afternoon snack is a quartered apple top with almond butter.

 Unfiltered, fermented apple cider vinegar is also a very healthy food.
-I use Braggs brand most often and make homemade vinaigrette salad dressing with apple cider vinegar and extra virgin olive oil.
+I use Braggs brand most often and make homemade vinaigrette salad dressing with it and extra virgin olive oil.
 Apple cider vinegar has been used for over 2000 years for its health benefits.
 It has some recent research supporting its use for weight loss, blood sugar issues, lowering blood pressure and supports healthy digestion.
-Try drinking a tablespoon of apple cider vinegar in a cup of water before meals instead of taking acid reflux medications.
+Try drinking a tablespoon in a cup of water before meals instead of taking acid reflux medications.

 Enjoy apples as often as you like.
 They are sweet by themselves and you do not need to add additional sugar for most recipes, even desserts.
 For a slightly sweet fall meal try this Parsnip Apple soup.